-5 Times a Tenant Can Legally Break a Rental Lease
+5 Times a Tenant Can Get Out of a Lease Without Penalty

 Consequences of Illegally Breaking a Lease

-5 Times Tenant Can Legally Break a Lease
+5 Times Tenant Can Get Out of Lease Without Penalty

 Landlords have to maintain the property in a fit and habitable condition.
 Some common obligations include:

-- Making Sure the Property Has Running Water at All Times.
+- Tenants Have Access to Running Water at All Times.

 - Keeping the Common Areas Clean.